grizzlypeaksoftware/WordpressXMLParser/readme.md

 ```

 #### Try It Out
 I’ve open-sourced this on GitHub: [https://github.com/grizzlypeaksoftware/WordpressXMLParser](https://github.com/grizzlypeaksoftware/WordpressXMLParser).
 Clone it, open `index.html` in your browser, and follow the on-page instructions.
-For a live demo, check [your-hosted-link](#) (update this once hosted, e.g., via GitHub Pages).
+For a live demo, check [https://grizzlypeaksoftware.github.io/WordpressXMLParser/](Wordpress XML Parser) (update this once hosted, e.g., via GitHub Pages).

 #### Pros and Cons
 **Pros**: